flexera-public/policy_templates/cost/google/idle_compute_instances/README.md

-# Google Idle Compute Instances Policy
+# Google Idle Compute Instances

 ## What it does